geekpradd/geekpradd.github.io/life/post.md

 I so wish now that I didn't do that.

 You see, the past has a odd habit of catching up to you when you least expect it.
-I guess Mother Nature repayed me a year almost 930 kms away.
+I guess Mother Nature repaid me a year almost 930 kms away.

 I'll come to that later.
 Actually, the thing is I don't remember much about my APSN life except the core details.
 I do remember reading a lot of car magazines and getting hooked to Digit magazine (a tech magazine which introduced me to the world of geekdom).
 I knew how to install Linux, format partitions, how hardware works, modding games, as well as how to overclock processors.